nickmcgreivy/pde_runtime_comparisons/2d_navier_stokes/README.txt

 cd ../..

 Need to mention how the reduction in timestep of the ML-accelerated CFD was chosen.
+Same with ML-accelerated CFD.
 This is about ensuring the baseline we are comparing to is a strong baseline.